Updated: Sep 15, 2022

 COLE CROP: Vegetables from the brassica family that grow best in cool, temperate climates.
-Fun Fact: The word “Cole” is derived from the word “caulis”, which is the Latin word for the stem or stalk of a plant.
+Fun Fact: The word “Cole” is derived from the word “caulis”, which is the Latin word for the stem or stalk of a broccoli plant.

-ROOT BALL: The mass of soil and roots of the seedlings you transplant.
+ROOT BALL: The mass of soil and roots of the young seedlings you transplant.
 We recommend that you carefully loosen the root ball before transplanting it into the ground, which will encourage those roots to develop properly.

-BUTTONING: This is what happens when broccoli plants produce heads prematurely, resulting in poor head development.
+BUTTONING: This is what happens when broccoli plants produce small heads prematurely, resulting in poor head development.
 Buttoning can happen in mature plants as well, often because of water or nutrient deficiencies or high salt concentrations in the soil.

 VARIETIES OF BROCCOLI